Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Methods

 \subsection{Parametrization}

-The parametrization of the radial shape typically balances several factors: computational efficiency of integrals, locality, and flexibility.
-An ideal form should have strict locality and maximum flexibility within some reasonable cutoff radius while enabling efficient evaluation of common integrals.
+\MC{ The parametrization of the radial shape typically balances several factors, including the computational efficiency of integrals, locality, and flexibility.
+An ideal form features strict locality and maximum flexibility within a reasonable cutoff radius while allowing for the efficient evaluation of common integrals. }

-Over the past few decades, many numerical algorithms have been proposed~\cite{Talman1978,Sharafeddin1992,Toyoda2010,Havu2009} to perform integrations for NAOs efficiently, and the computational efficiency has become less of a concern.
-For strict locality and maximum flexibility, TSWs~\cite{Haynes1997} stand out as a sensible choice as the building blocks of the atomic orbitals, which gives
+\MC{ Over the past few decades, several numerical algorithms have been proposed~\cite{Talman1978,Sharafeddin1992,Toyoda2010,Havu2009} to perform integrations for NAOs efficiently.
+For strict locality and maximum flexibility, TSWs~\cite{Haynes1997} emerge as a suitable basis for generating NAOs, which gives

-Here $j_l$ is the spherical Bessel function of the first kind, $\theta_{lq}$ is the $q$-th positive zero of $j_l$, and $r_c$ is the cutoff radius.
+Here $j_l$ is the spherical Bessel function of the first kind, $\theta_{lq}$ is the $q$-th positive zero of $j_l$, $r_\mathrm{c}$ is the cutoff radius, and $c_{lq\zeta}$ is the linear combination coefficient.
 Note that spherical waves are also eigenfunctions of the kinetic energy operator (assuming atomic Rydberg unit)